$Z_2$ index for gapless fermionic modes in the vortex core of three dimensional paired Dirac fermions: Summary and Discussions

-With an underlying s-wave pairing, the one dimensional dispersive modes are gapped in the presence of a Dirac mass ($m$).
-Hence, the one dimensional Hamiltonian along the vortex core conforms to a massive Dirac Hamiltonian in one spatial dimension.
-Thus with a domain wall configuration of $m$, the one-dimensional Hamiltonian corresponds to the one studied by Jackiw-Rebbi\cite{Jackiw-Rebbi}, and system binds localized Majorana fermions, where $m$ changes its sign. \cite{ghaemi-aswin, seradjeh-grosfeld}.
+With an underlying s-wave pairing, the one-dimensional dispersive modes are gapped in the presence of a Dirac mass ($m$).
+Hence the one-dimensional Hamiltonian along the vortex core conforms to a massive Dirac Hamiltonian in one spatial dimension.
+Thus with a domain wall configuration of $m$, the one-dimensional Hamiltonian corresponds to the one studied by Jackiw-Rebbi \cite{Jackiw-Rebbi}, and system binds \emph{localized} Majorana fermions, where $m$ changes its sign. \cite{ghaemi-aswin, seradjeh-grosfeld}.
 Appearance of such Majorana fermions can also be justified in the following way.
-The components of the s-wave order parameters $\vec{\Delta}_s$ and the Dirac mass ($m$) mutually anti-commutes and constitute an $O(3)$ vector, which also anti-commute with the non-interacting Dirac Hamiltonian $H_{gen}[\Delta_s,0]$, when $\mu=0=h_\pm$.
-Hence, together a line vortex of s-wave pairing and domain wall of Dirac mass constitute a {\em hedgehog} in three spatial dimesions, and binds localized Majorana fermions at the end point of line vortex or where $m$ changes its sign\cite{Jackiw-Rebbi}.
-However, $\vec{\Delta}_T$ and $m$ do not anti-commute with each other, and no such Majorana fermion can exist near the domain wall of $m$.
-If, on the other hand, system allows a domain wall of parity and time-reversal odd Dirac mass ($m_{PT}$), which together with $\vec{\Delta}_T$, constitute another $O(3)$ vector, localized Majorana fermions can then be realized at the end points of the line vortex of the parity-odd, topological pairing. \\
+The components of the s-wave order parameters $\vec{\Delta}_s$ and the Dirac mass ($m$) mutually anticommutes and constitute an $O(3)$ vector, which also anticommute with the non-interacting Dirac Hamiltonian $H_{gen}[0,0]$, when $\mu=0=h_\pm$.
+Thus together a line vortex of s-wave pairing and domain wall of Dirac mass constitute a {\em hedgehog} in three spatial dimensions, and binds localized Majorana fermions at the end point of line vortex or where $m$ changes its sign\cite{Jackiw-Rebbi}.
+However, $\vec{\Delta}_T$ and $m$ do not anticommute with each other, and no such Majorana fermion can exist near the domain wall of $m$.
+If, on the other hand, the system allows a domain wall of parity and time-reversal odd Dirac mass ($m_{PT}$), which together with $\vec{\Delta}_T$, constitute another $O(3)$ vector, localized Majorana fermions can then be realized at the end points of the line vortex of the parity-odd, topological superconductor. \\